Title I/Special Projects

 SCPS receives an annual allocation of dollars under Title I, Part D of ESSA to support educational programs in local institutions for neglected or delinquent youth or in correctional facilities.
 The intent of the program is to provide services to help students successfully transition back to their zoned school upon release from the facility, to further their education or to gain employment.
 The Title I, Part D program serves three centers: Eugene Gregory Academy, John Polk Alternative School, and the Seminole County Detention Center.
-Title I, Part D funding also serves at-risk students in one high school, one middle school, and students who attend the after-school program at the Velma Hayes-Williams Community Resource Center.
-These schools and center do not receive Title I, Part A services.
+Title I, Part D funding also serves at-risk students in one non-Title I middle school, and students.

 Click on one of the names below to view their full bio (if available).

 Click on a gallery below to view all associated images.

 Velma Hayes Williams United Way Golf Team

 Published: May 15, 2017